llausa/lookahead/README.md

-﻿# T3A2 Part A | Alex Leybourne, Ben Ulcoq, Santiago Chamon
+﻿# T3A2 Part A | Alex Leybourne, Ben Ulcoq, Santiago Chamon :sweet_potato: ⚛️

 ## Purpose
 Operational lookaheads are used throughout construction and other industries.
 Although the specific nature of the operations/tasks they describe may change depending on the sector, the purpose of these simple ‘on-the-ground’ planning tools remain the same: to give all the stakeholders in the operational team a common perspective on what the next 6-7 days of the overall construction project entails - most lookaheads are developed as simple spreadsheets.